qruto/laravel-flora/README.md

 }
 ```

-If you want to move config classes from the `app` directory to a different place, just rebind `app.installer` and `app.updater` keys in the `AppServiceProvider`.
+If you want to move config classes from the `app` directory to a different place, rebind `app.installer` and `app.updater` keys of service container in the `AppServiceProvider`.

 ```php
 $this->app->bind('app.installer', \AnotherNamespace\Install::class);